Mobile SEO. A Complete Guide for Mobile Devices SEO

 - 52% of users are less willing to engage with a brand once they had a negative mobile experience (source: webfx.com).

 The easiest way to check whether your website generates high mobile traffic is simply to sign in to your Google Analytics account.
 There you will find all the information needed.

 Just navigate to Audience and then to Mobile.
 You will see the number of visits to your site from different types of devices in a given period.

 Test for Mobile-Friendliness

-Before you start your adventure with mobile SEO at all it’s best to check whether your website is currently in good shape.
+Before you start your adventure with mobile SEO it’s best to check whether your website is currently in good shape.
 Luckily, there are lots of tools that can help you with that.

 It is a good idea to start with a completely free tool introduced by Google: Mobile-Friendly Test.
-All you need to do is enter the URL of your website and the tool will generate a report from which you will discover which elements require optimization for mobile.
+All you need to do is enter the URL of your website and the tool will generate a report with all the elements that require optimization for mobile.

 1. Website Speed

-And after all, you have to keep in mind that this is one of the main ranking factors for search engines and, moreover, slow page loading increases the bounce rate also.
+And after all, you have to keep in mind that this is one of the main ranking factors for search engines and, moreover, slow page loading increases the bounce rate als well.
 So don’t ever neglect it!

 These elements have the strongest impact on slow website speed on mobile devices: